 "Slip-and-fall" is a legal term that you are unlikely to found used in legal memos or in law books; it is a misleading colloquialism that lawyers use to refer to a certain kind of premises liability case.

-The same sort of commonsense rules and distinctions govern other cases.
-Generally speaking, a property owners will owe a much greater duty to prevent a slip-and-fall if they profits from or benefit by foot traffic on their property.
+The same sort of commonsense rules and policies govern other cases.
+Generally speaking, property owners will owe a much greater duty to prevent a slip-and-fall if they profit from or benefit by foot traffic on their property.
 So a mall, a merchant or an amusement park must take greater precautions to prevent a slip-and-fall from occurring on its property than a homeowner must take to prevent a traveling salesman from slipping on her front steps.
-And of course that same homeowner won't face any liability if sued by an outright trespasser – like a cat burglar – who slips and falls on her stairs.
+And of course that same homeowner won't face any liability if sued by an outright trespasser - like a burglar - who slips and falls on her stairs.

 As you can see, the legal rules at play in slip-and-fall cases are also designed to promote socially beneficial behavior - like shopping or recreational amusement - while deterring undesirable behavior like theft.
 The law of slip-and-fall also strives to get those who profit by having passersby come onto their property absorb the costs of injury when someone gets hurt on their property.

 As you have probably noticed by now, some simple alterations to our slip-and-fall scenarios can produce almost endless variations and legal questions: What about the shoplifter who slips and falls in the store?
 Is there a duty owed to him?
 Far from being a cut-and-dried area of the law deserving of the disparaging name "slip-and-falls," the law of slip-and-fall accidents is complex and subtly influences the ways that we behave and businesses operate.